 Chiang Mai is large but in its historic center, the main draw for travelers, you find little big-city bustle.
 A moat surrounds the center on four sides, which diverts some traffic and keeps things relatively quiet.

 Chiang Mai was long known as an inexpensive backpackers haven.
 But an influx of upscale hotels and restaurants has brought in more mainstream tourists.
-In fact, Travel + Leisure readers recently rated it the #1 city in Asia, topping Tokyo, Singapore, Bangkok, et al.
+In fact, Travel + Leisure readers once rated it the #1 city in Asia, topping Tokyo, Singapore, Bangkok, et al.

 Today it lures travelers in search of more exotic experiences than found in those traffic-clogged capitals.
 They also find it to be a good stepping-off point for adventure tours in Northern Thailand and nearby Myanmar.